 Decide the age of your character.
 Deduct that age from the year your story takes place.
 For example, if your story takes place in 1960 and your character is 25, she was then born in 1935.
 If your character lives in the United States, use the U.S. Social Security site to see the most popular names for that year.

 Readers pronounce names in their head as they are reading.
 If they stumble on a word or name, it will take them out of your story.
 If you are writing a screenplay, you don’t want a name that is difficult to pronounce for your actors’ sake.

-A family’s ethnicity and history is tantamount in baby naming.
-Even if it’s a minor character in your story, take the time to figure out his backstory, his ethnicity, and a name that fits.
+A family’s ethnicity, history, and geographic location are tantamount in baby naming.
+Even if it’s a minor character in your story, take the time to figure out his backstory, his ethnicity, his parents’ backgrounds, the parents’ personalities, and a name that fits.
 Also consider location of birth and generation.
 A fifth-generation Italian child may not be named Lorenzo if he’s born in Ohio in 1980.
-He may just be named Jason.
+He might just be named Jason.

-6. CONSIDER YOUR GENRE.
 Romance novel characters have historically been given more flowery, romantic names.
 Sci-fi characters most often have created names (see tip #8).
 Consider your genre before naming your characters.
 Hopefully you have read many works within your genre (all good writers do).
 Follow suit.

 It’s difficult to predict what names will be popular in the year 3000, however you don’t have to make your science fiction characters sound like they are from Mars (unless they are).
 As stated in Tip #2, the name should still be easy to pronounce in the reader’s head.
 The name Zyxnrid, for example, would be difficult to read or listen to every time the character is referenced—and may detract from your overall story.
 If you do choose to create your sci-fi name, you may want to:

 - Combine two common names to make a less common, but pronounceable name.
 Example: Donica (Donna and Veronica).